MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-site-discovery.md

 1. Double-click **Limit Site Discovery output by Zone**.
 2. Select **Enabled**.
-3. Enter a bitmask to indicate which of the following zones to enable site discovery for.
+3. Set the **Zone Mask**  to indicate which of the following zones to enable site discovery for.

+    - Restricted Sites Zone
+    - Internet Zone
+    - Trusted Sites Zone
+    - Local Intranet Zone
+    - Local Machine Zone
    > [!NOTE]
    > To configure zone(s) included in site discovery, a binary number is formed based on the selected zones.
 The decimal representation of this number is used to represent this number in policy.

-    - Restricted Sites zone
-    - Internet zone
-    - Trusted Sites zone
-    - Local Intranet zone
-    - Local Machine zone
+    Examples:

-    Example 1: **00010** will collect data only for the Local Intranet zone Example 2: **10111** will collect data for all zones except the Internet zone
+    Zone Mask 2: **00010** will collect data for the Local Intranet zone only Zone Mask 6: **00110** will collect data for Intranet and Trusted site zones only

 4. Select **OK** or **Apply** to save this policy setting.

-You can limit the domains for which you collect site data:
+You can also limit the domains for which you collect site data:

 1. Double-click **Limit Site Discovery output by domain**.
 2. Select **Enabled**.